DonHuberto/Nasze_L5R_FoundryVTT/README.md

 - Rolls
   - LMB to keep, RMB to discard
   - Expanded roll summary
   - Support for strife and fatigue to actor and target
+  - Suport for action type tags
   - Roll automation:
     - Support for Void, Air, and Fire stance
     - Auto TN adjust for conditions